-When we, however, take on a project in our life that requires us to flex our abilities more than what we are used to; we not only slip into bad-faith “in full view” but also discover the profound need to choose authentic responses in order to progress in our project.
+However, when we take on a project in our life that requires us to flex our abilities more than what we are used to; we not only slip into inauthenticity “in full view” but also discover the profound need to choose authentic responses in order to progress in our project.
 It is in the backdrop of such projects that we build our muscle to face uncomfortable truths, get real and live an authentic life.

 An example of altering the intensity of one’s life’s project could be: For a software developer who is already working at Infosys, preparing to get employment at Google can be a lot more confronting than preparing to get employment at TCS.